The Grand Canyon Railway

 The GCRR runs under the BNSF Main Line in Williams AZ

-Dan in 007 at Santa Fe Station
+Dan Page in Rail Car 007 at Grand Canyon Station

 Dan at Grand Canyon Station